-Parents have a right to appeal the decision of the admission authority, Lift Schools, to refuse their child a place at the school.
-Lift Schools delegates the administration of appeals to the school.
-Parents who wish to appeal the decision of the admission authority to refuse their child a place at the school may apply in writing to the school at the address above.
-Parents have at least 20 school days from the date of their refusal letter to submit their written appeal and should explain clearly the reason(s) for their appeal.
-Appeals will be heard by an independent panel and will normally be held within 30 - 40 school days of the closing date for receiving the notice of appeal.
+Parents have a right to appeal the decision of the admissions authority, Lift Schools, to refuse their child a place at the school.
+Lift Schools delegates the administration of appeals to the local authority.
+Parents who wish to appeal against the decision to refuse their child admission should visit www.birmingham.gov.uk/schooladmissions